statiolake/snow/README.md

 set termguicolors
 ```

-In some cases you'll also need:
+In some cases you'll also need (see `:h xterm-true-color` for details):

 ```
 let &t_8f = "\<Esc>[38;2;%lu;%lu;%lum"